Wolverine (Ultimate Marvel character): Other versions

 In an alternate future labeled Earth-2107, Logan goes by the name Cable.

-Howlett known as Cable's life was identical to the present time Wolverine, until Apocalypse arrived and battled the X-Men.
-Many of the team died during the battle, and Apocalypse absorbed Cable's healing factor and ripped off his left arm.
-Some time after the battle was over with Apocalypse the victor, Cable's left arm was used against him and it scarred his face.
+This version of Logan lived an identical life to the present-day Wolverine, until Apocalypse arrived and battled the X-Men.
+Most of the team died during the battle, and Apocalypse absorbed Cable's healing factor and ripped off his left arm.
+Some time after the battle ended with Apocalypse as the victor, Cable's left arm was used against him and it scarred his face.
 Because of his lack of healing factor, the scarring on his face remained.
-Cable then spent the next three decades fighting Apocalypse until he finally found a way to travel back in time, and as soon as he could Cable traveled back 30 years to correct the past.
+Cable then spent the next three decades fighting Apocalypse until he finally found a way to travel back in time, and as soon as he could he went back 30 years to correct the past.

 Cable traveled from the future, appearing before Charles Xavier.
 Cable prepared to kill Xavier, claiming it to be necessary.
 However, he hesitated, allowing Charles to defend himself telekinetically.

 Xavier asked Cable how he was blocking Charles' telepathy, but the man refused to reveal how, calling it a "secret".
 Cable then tossed a small device at Xavier, which attached itself to his head and (painfully) rendered him powerless.
 However, Kitty then arrived, and phased Cable through the floor.
 Cable stabbed her in the gut, and warned her not to become solid again, not even enough to remove the knife, or she will bleed to death.
 He then apologized for putting her in this situation.
 Cable proceeded to face each of the X-Men, defeating them all: he knocked Colossus unconscious, deflected Cyclops's blasts with his metal arm (burying Cyclops in rubble), defeated Jean Grey with the same device he used against Xavier, and attacked Storm with a device that turned her own powers against her.

 When he was attacked by Wolverine, he held his own for a while, until the X-Man flew into a rage, attacking Cable mercilessly, until he was pushed back, speechless from the claw marks crossing his chest.